pu2clr/SI4735/examples/README.md

 # [Examples](https://pu2clr.github.io/SI4735/examples)

 [This folder](https://github.com/pu2clr/SI4735/tree/master/examples) and subfolders have more than 60 examples that might help you to use the Si4735 Arduino Library in your project.
-Please, be guided by the comments inserted in each sketch.
+Please, use the comments in each sketch as a guide.

 If you find some error or problem during your implementation, please let me know.